-- Driveway Width (for all new driveways both shared private driveways and individual driveways) Driveway Visibility (for all new driveways both shared private driveways and individual driveways) - Driveway Visibility (for all new driveways both shared private driveways and individual driveways) and where new boundary treatment is proposed that could affect highway visibility - Driveway Length (for all new driveways both shared private driveways and individual driveways) - Turning areas (for shared driveways) - Driveway Gradient (for all new driveways both shared private driveways and individual driveways) - Bin storage / collection point - Parking areas
+- Driveway Width (for all new driveways both shared private driveways and individual driveways) - Driveway Visibility (for all new driveways both shared private driveways and individual driveways) and where new boundary treatment is proposed that could affect highway visibility - Driveway Length (for all new driveways both shared private driveways and individual driveways) - Turning areas (for shared driveways) - Driveway Gradient (for all new driveways both shared private driveways and individual driveways) - Bin storage / collection point - Parking areas - Location of electric car charging point provision - For major developments only parking provision per plot, detailing required and sizes, layout (tandem/rear/front etc.) along with bedroom numbers for each dwelling.
+This should be provided on an appropriate plan (e.g. layout plan) to enable assessment

-For detailed information regarding general principles and minimum standards for the layout and dimensions of roads and paved areas in residential and industrial developments, please see the 6Cs Highway Design Guide available to view at www.nottinghamshire.gov.uk/transport/roads/highway-design-guide
+For detailed information regarding general principles and minimum standards for the layout and dimensions of roads and paved areas in residential and industrial developments, please see 'Nottinghamshire Highways Design Guide' available to view at www.nottinghamshire.gov.uk/transport/roads/highway-design-guide

-20. Landscape and Visual Assessments
+24. Landscape and Visual Assessments